 The third Friday in May is Endangered Species Day, a chance to celebrate, learn about and take action to protect threatened and endangered species.
 This Global Day of Action was created and founded by David Robinson and the Endangered Species Coalition in 2006 and has continued to grow in scope and momentum since.

-This year also marks the 50th anniversary of the Endangered Species Act.
+Last year marked the 50th anniversary of the Endangered Species Act.
 This landmark piece of legislation, signed into law in the U.S. in 1973, institutionalized the country’s national commitment to protecting endangered plants and animals and their habitats.

 How You Can Help Protect Endangered Animals